 g) Backfill around the plant, pressing the soil down firmly.

-h) Water generously with Scotts Osmocote® Boost+Feed Vegetables, Tomatoes & Herbs to settle it in.
+h) Water generously with Scotts Osmocote® Pour+Feed Vegetables, Tomatoes & Herbs to settle it in.

 Keep your herbs healthy by: